 Open Innovation at Sony through Academic collaborations in India

-Arithy MV, Strategy & Planning Department, Sony Research India
+By Arithy MV, Strategy & Planning Department at Sony Research India

 Sony Research India Private Limited was established in July 2020 as part of Sony’s global R&D centres worldwide.
 Ever since its establishment, Sony Research India has been committed to promote Open Innovation by fostering partnerships with university faculty and researchers.
 This has enabled Sony to establish lasting synergies and establish initiatives to innovate technologies and nurture Indian research talent.